Squagward/slate-1/source/includes/_chatlib.md

 Here we are creating new Message objects.
 These are required to send messages that have clickable or hoverable text.
 The constructor of a Message can take as many `String`s or `TextComponent`s as you want, simply separate them with commas as shown in the first example.

 TextComponents are nice little wrappers that allow you to customize a small chunk of a message.
 You can change what happens when you click or hover on the message.
 You can also directly send a TextComponent as seen with the hoverable message.
-All of these can use color codes.
+All of these can use formatting codes with the `&` symbol.

 ### Clickables